gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 never be able to use it properly if she didn't, and if she couldn't use it properly, she wouldn't be able to help her grandfather.

----
+—

-It took them a day and a half to reach Starboard Town---a day and a half of not knowing what was happening there, or in Forecastle, or anywhere else.
+It took them a day and a half to reach Starboard Town—a day and a half of not knowing what was happening there, or in Forecastle, or anywhere else.
 Razi kept them in the trees most of the time.
 Whenever the only way forward was to venture onto the path, they